Portable's manager falls to the ground as she struggles to hold him during show

 Drama as Portable Zazu arrives on stage in a coffin at his concert

-Upcoming singer Portable Zazu, who is known for his controversial lifestyle stirred up a new one with his concert which took place at the New African Shrine on Wednesday night, December 28.
+The upcoming singer, who is known for his controversial lifestyle, stirred up a new one with his concert which took place at the New African Shrine on Wednesday night, December 28.

 A video from the event showed the moment Portable entered a coffin which was then carried to the stage where he came out to begin his performance.